-Do you drive your car, listen to the radio, and visit with friends all at the same time?
-Do you remember what you had for lunch yesterday?
+Do you drive your car, listen to a podcast, and visit with friends all at the same time?
+Do you remember the last meeting you had with your team?
 We do most of what we do on autopilot.
 The upshot of this tendency is that, despite the lip service paid to the power of experiences, we actually experience very little.
 It’s our nature to be mindless, and that’s okay if we limit our mindless habits to things such as driving and listening to the radio or eating lunch, but they are not.
 Many of us who are in positions of trust and influence lead as mindlessly (at times) as we go through our morning routine.

 We are prone to forming mindsets (beliefs and assumptions about what is correct), and once they are formed, we apply them without much thought.
 Many of our beliefs, such as the nature of people and relationships, are formed very early in life; most have been formed by the age of eight.
 Unfortunately, these mindsets change very little as we age unless we consciously challenge them.
 Instead, we turn them into rules and create assertions of truth that make our lives easier.